basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Note though, if you are unsure you can safely keep your skillpoints for now and spend them when you are sure about what skill you want.

 ### Crafting
+If you are doing this guide it is strongly recommended you consider taking at least everything up onto the _crafter_ skill in the _primitive assembly_ tree.
+I actually recommend going for _artisan_ as well whenever you can.
+It takes a whopping 400 points but is worth it for the health, stamina and clarity bonuses it provides alone.
+Let alone that this will allow you to make even more skillpoints (and improve quality) when crafting or improvising things manually (on a non-automated processor).

 ### TODO (tentative list below)
 * Learn the primitive assembly skills (these are useful for almost all builds, especially when starting out)